Stefanomarton/DotFiles/README.md

 # Setup

+### SMABS (Stefano Marton Automatic Bootstrapping Script)
+I'm experimenting with a small bootstrapping script, which deploy all my dotfiles and needed packages.
+You can find it [here](https://github.com/Stefanomarton/SMABS)

+### Stow
 Here are the instructions you should follow to replicate my AwesomeWM setup.
 I use stow to manage my dotfile i use [stow](https://www.gnu.org/software/stow/).